djaus2/AthsVideoRecording/README.md

       - _Probably best to do that for 30 FPS as well otherwise get dynamic FPS_
 - Support for pausing and resuming recording
 - Proper handling of Android permissions
-- Screen dimensions detection for optimal preview
+- Screen dimensions detection for optimal preview.

 ### Transmission